A tribute to Tasmania, Cumulus Studio’s Stillwater Seven honours history and place

-With one of their studios located in Launceston, Cumulus Studio had a strong concept and understanding of place when they were commissioned to undertake restoring their latest hospitality hot-spot in Tasmania’s north, Stillwater Seven.
+With one of their studios located in Launceston, Cumulus Studio had a strong concept and understanding of place when they were commissioned to undertake to restore their latest hospitality hot-spot in Tasmania’s north, Stillwater Seven.

 200-year-old timber incorporated into new design